 Let’s build an awesome product!
 It’s based on solid concepts, world-class UX, and clever information architecture, solving real problems.

 It's everywhere.
 And it's alive.
-In the digital age the visual identity of a brand is far from just a logo.
+In the digital age the visual identity of your brand is much more than just your logo.